borabaloglu/simple-leaderboard-api/README.md

 - **Testing Endpoints**: Each request in the collection is organized by functionality (Auth and Leaderboard).
 You can easily send requests, view responses, and test the API's behavior.

+- **Sample Responses**: The collection includes sample responses for the leaderboard endpoints.
+These responses can be used as reference for expected output.